event-driven-dotnet/EventDriven.ReferenceArchitecture/ReadMe.md

    - Copy `id` and `etag` values to execute deletes.
    - Execute gets to retrieve orders.
    - View orders database collections using Robo 3T.
-6. Update the address of a customer who has order.
+5. Update the address of a customer who has order.
    - Note the address is also updated for the customer's orders.
    - Observe log messages in terminal when integration events are published and handled.

+## Running Services with the Dapr CLI

+1. Start the Customer Service using the Dapr CLI from a terminal at the project root.

+    ```
+    dapr run --app-id customer-service --app-port 5656 --resources-path ../dapr/components -- dotnet run
+    ```

+2. Start the Order Service using the Dapr CLI from a terminal at the project root.

+    ```
+    dapr run --app-id order-service --app-port 5757 --resources-path ../dapr/components -- dotnet run
+    ```

+3. Open the Dapr Dashboard at http://localhost:8080

+    ```
+    dapr dashboard
+    ```

+4. Execute steps 3-5 above to use services and pub-sub features.

-## Tests
+## Running Tests

 ### Unit Tests